luisarizmendi/rhde-aap-gitops-demo/docs/s7-custom-offline-onboarding.md

   >
   >  The USB needs regular FAT formating with a single partition (or at least the contents must be in the first partition of the USB key)

 15. Now connect the USB with the `rhde_encrypted.tar` file on the root path that you have prepared in the device.
 After some time you can refresh the `http://web-secret-http.apps.<ip>.nip.io` page, and you should see then the secrets.
 Since the customization cannot be done until MicroShift services are deployed, if you try to use the USB customization right after the first boot of the VM, it can take longer (a couple of minutes).
-You might now that Microshift is Up with this trick: try to open the `http://web-secret-http.apps.<device ip>.nip.io/`, if you get "This site can’t be reached" then Microshift is not yet active, if you get "Application is not available" then it's (more or less) ready.
+You might now that Microshift is Up with the same trick: try to open the `http://web-secret-http.apps.<device ip>.nip.io/`, if you get "This site can’t be reached" then Microshift is not yet active, if you get "Application is not available" then it's (more or less) ready.

   >**Note**
   >